Teens are having disturbing interactions with chatbots. Here's how to lower the risks

 "One potential aspect of generative AI that can also lead to mental health and physical health impacts are [when] kids are chatting all night long and it's really disrupting their sleep," says Nagata.
 "Because they're very personalized conversations, they're very engaging.
 Kids are more likely to continue to engage and have more and more use."

-And if a child is veering towards overuse and misuse of generative AI, Nagata recommends that parents set time limits or limit certain kinds of content on chatbots.
+And if a child is veering toward overuse and misuse of generative AI, Nagata recommends that parents set time limits or limit certain kinds of content on chatbots.

 6. Seek help for more vulnerable teens